-(a) providing leadership and direction for the Libertarian movement in Colorado;
+- providing leadership and direction for the libertarian movement in Colorado;

-(f) attracting, nominating, and promoting professional, serious Libertarian candidates for political office;
+- attracting, nominating, and promoting professional, serious Party candidates for political office; and

-Section 2: In the absence of the receipt section from the voter application form which has been properly initialed and dated by a Voter Registration Drive circulator, or a copy of the Application notarized no later than the first business day following the date of signing, proof of membership by voter registration shall be determined by the Records Director or the Credentials Committee through confirmation with the Secretary of State or the Clerk & Recorder of the county in which the applicant has registered.
+Section 2: In the absence of the receipt section from the voter application form which has been properly initialed and dated by a voter registration drive circulator, or of a copy of the Application notarized no later than the first business day following the date of signing, proof of membership by voter registration shall be determined by the Records Director or the Credentials Committee through confirmation with the Secretary of State or the Clerk and Recorder of the county in which the applicant has registered.

 Section 3: A prospective member may challenge an error of the Secretary of State or a Clerk and Recorder by virtue of an affidavit signed by two (2) other Party members who are in good standing.

-Section 4: Any current member of the Party, in good standing, may challenge the validity of the proof of membership.
+Section 4: Any current Party member in good standing may challenge the validity of the proof of membership.
 The burden of proof of invalidation shall be upon the challenging member.